 Step 3 examines students’ ability to evaluate a patient’s medical history and physical exam information, order diagnostic tests, manage the patient, and select initial treatment.
 Passing Step 3 grants prospective physicians a license to practice medicine without supervision.

 Admittance into a residency program is done through the Match.
 Typically, U.S. medical students apply for the Match in their final year of medical school.
 IMGs apply for the Match after passing the USMLE and earning their ECFMG certification.
 The residency program is the last step on the path to becoming a physician before applying for board licensure, which is different depending on which state you choose to practice.
-While some physicians choose to complete a fellowship or specialty program after completing their residency, they are ready to practice medicine in the United States once they have been granted license by a state board.
+While some physicians choose to complete a fellowship or specialty program after completing their residency, they are ready to practice medicine in the United States once they have been granted a license by a state board.

 Becoming a physician in the United States is a long, arduous process.
 However, resources and mentors exist to make the process more manageable.
 Completing an AMOpportunities observership or elective provides prospective physicians with the clinical experience necessary to develop important skills, make lifelong connections, and distinguish themselves from other students as they apply for residency and continue through their career.